Andreas Vollenweider: 1990s

 Vollenweider's double album The Trilogy (1990), consisted of a selection of the first three albums (Behind The Gardens, Caverna Magica, and White Winds) and previously unreleased material.
 In 1991, he followed up with Book of Roses, which included symphonic orchestral elements for the first time.
 In 1992, he participated in a benefit show for Chernobyl's children on Moscow's Red Square.
-The same year, he won the World Music Award in Monaco.
+The same year, he won the World Music Award in Monaco for Best-Selling Swiss Artist.
 In 1993-94, he produced his first album including vocals.
 The 1993–94 album Eolian Minstrel featured contributions from American singers Carly Simon and Eliza Gilkyson.
 The release was followed by worldwide tours.

 In 1994, he performed at the Pavarotti and Friends event in Modena, Italy, where he played duets with operatic lyric tenor Luciano Pavarotti (a native of Modena) and Canadian rock balladeer Bryan Adams.
 After conducting tours and open-air shows in Europe and the United States, in 1995 he played in Latin America for the first time.
-1995–97 saw Vollenweider playing a series of shows in remarkable locations: a tour of Polish castles, a show with Italian singer/songwriter Zucchero at the 2500 m high location (at -8° Celsius) of Brunico in the Southern Alps, and in a giant volcanic cave at Lanzarote's Festival Musica Visual.
+1995–97 saw Vollenweider playing a series of shows in remarkable locations: a tour of Polish castles, a show with Italian singer/songwriter Zucchero at the 2500 m high location (at −8 °C) of Brunico in the Southern Alps, and in a giant volcanic cave at Lanzarote's Festival Musica Visual.

 In 1998, Vollenweider began the recording of Kryptos, a work for symphonic orchestras and guest virtuosos from all over the world.
 He initiated a symphonic live project which he called Wolkenstein.
-In 1999, he returned to free improvisation and intimate musical dialogues with his album COSMOPOLY He invited friends, including American vocal acrobat Bobby McFerrin, Brazilian cult poet and singer Milton Nascimento, South-African ethno-jazz pianist Abdullah Ibrahim, the 74-year-old Armenian duduk legend Djivan Gasparyan, Galician bag-pipe and whistle virtuoso Carlos Núñez Muñoz, the American singer-songwriter Carly Simon, and American blues-trombone master Ray Anderson, from all over the globe to create “world music”.
+In 1999, he returned to free improvisation and intimate musical dialogues with his album COSMOPOLY He invited friends, including American vocal acrobat Bobby McFerrin, Brazilian cult poet and singer Milton Nascimento, South-African ethno-jazz pianist Abdullah Ibrahim, the 74-year-old Armenian duduk legend Djivan Gasparyan, Galician bag-pipe and whistle virtuoso Carlos Núñez Muñoz, the American singer-songwriter Carly Simon, and American blues-trombone master Ray Anderson, from all over the globe to create "world music".